Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field

 where $M_T$ is the total mass of the binary, $m_S$ is the mass of the companion, $m$ is the reduced mass, $P$ is the orbital period, and $P_{\rm mod}$ is the modulation period.
 We take the density fields of Run~B at $t=110$~yr and $t=155$~yr and compute the two quadrupole moments $T$ and $I_p$.
-By using Eq. (\ref{eq:tdivp}) and the parameters of V471~Tau \citep[see e.g.][]{Hardy15, vaccaro15} we can obtain an order of magnitude estimate of $\Delta P/P$.
+By using Eq. (\ref{eq:tdivp}) and the parameters of V471~Tau \citep[see e.g.,][]{Hardy15, vaccaro15} we can obtain an order of magnitude estimate of $\Delta P/P$.
 Fig. \ref{fig:B-DeltaPdivP} shows the absolute value of the amplitude of the orbital period modulation as a function of separation angle $\alpha$ between $\hat{x}$ and $\hat{s}$ for $t=110$~yr (black dots) and $t=155$~yr (yellow triangles).

 $|\Delta P/P|$ ranges between $1.5\times10^{-7}$ and $1.5\times10^{-6}$, which contains the two contributions to the observed variations as well as their sum \citep{Marchioni18}.
 From our simulations we get a value of $I_p$ that is of the same order of magnitude as in \cite{Lanza20}, while $T$ is about one order of magnitude larger here.
-It is important to note that we have obtained $T$ based on a detailed 3D magneto-hydrodynamical simulation, while \citet{Lanza20} simply calculated which $T$ would be required in order to explain the observed eclipsing time variations.
+It is important to note that we have obtained $T$ based on a detailed 3D magneto-hydrodynamical simulation, while \citet{Lanza20} simply calculated which $T$ would be required to explain the observed ETVs.

 In general, the gravitational potential felt by the companion can be written as \citep{Applegate92, Lanza20}